calmm-js/partial.lenses/README.md

 ## Shorthand composition and lifting

-The default import, `L`, is also a shorthand function for lens composition and lifting.
+The default import, `L`, is also a shorthand function for lens composition (see [compose](http://ramdajs.com/0.19.0/docs/#compose)) and lifting.
 The semantics can be described as

 ```
 L(l1, ..., lN) === R.compose(lift(l1), ..., lift(lN))